What makes some capital campaigns wildly successful while others barely hit their goals?

 In addition to these often-overlooked benefits, a robust study will help you make decisions grounded in fact—not feeling.
 You’ll receive direct feedback from your donors, including whether the campaign priorities inspire them and how much they are willing to invest.
 You’ll learn what messaging will best resonate in a campaign and strategies that will encourage your donors to stretch in their giving to the campaign.

-We used the campaign study as the perfect opportunity to share and explain the organization’s compelling vision.
-It was also a way for us to determine hesitations about the project’s concept—obstacles to overcome with campaign messaging.
+We use campaign studies as the perfect opportunity to share and explain a school or institution’s compelling vision.
+It is also a way for us to determine hesitations about the project’s concept—obstacles to overcome with campaign messaging.
 The result?
-The campaign raised 160 percent of its goal and energized the organization’s constituency around the concept of affordable housing as a way to end homelessness.
-It also attracted new donors to the campaign, including a new seven-figure leadership donor.
+A campaign grounded in a study will take a shorter amount of time to finish and it will raise more money.

 What if You Don’t Meet all Four Benchmarks?

-You can still launch a successful campaign even if your organization doesn’t meet all four benchmarks.
+You can still launch a successful campaign even if your institution doesn’t meet all four benchmarks.

-There are effective remedies that any university, nonprofit, or organization can put into place to increase the likelihood of campaign success.
+There are effective remedies that any independent school, university, or college can put into place to increase the likelihood of campaign success.
 You may, however, need to adjust your timeline and do some additional homework first.